 So what was that I mentioned earlier about fermented foods?
 That they are predigested so the body does not have to work hard to get the nutrients and that fermented foods are high in quality since you are picking choice items to ferment in the first place.
 Can you say, JACKPOT!!!
 And do you want a bonus round?
 These foods are high in digestive enzymes making them even easier to digest, sounds like pre-digested foods are what we need.
 There have been many cultures studied to find out what gave them vitality and longevity, they all have one aspect in common, fermented foods.

-If you have never made fermented foods your next question may be, “How hard is it to make fermented foods?”
+If you have never made fermented foods your next addition, question may be, “How hard is it to make fermented foods?”
 My answer, “Not hard at all!”
-Fermented foods have been being made for centuries in just a simple jar type vessel, so it is cheap.
-Today we do have some improvements in the equipment, but at the heart is still a simple jar.
+Fermented foods have been made for centuries in just a simple jar type vessel, so it is cheap.
+Today we do have some improvements in the equipment, but at the heart it is still a simple jar.
 And since this process has been around for centuries it is tried, tested and proven.

 USDA research service microbiologist Fred Breidt says -

-“properly fermented vegetables are actually safer than raw vegetables, which might have been exposed to pathogens like E. coli on the farm…With fermented products there is no safety concern.
+“Properly fermented vegetables are actually safer than raw vegetables, which might have been exposed to pathogens like E. coli on the farm…With fermented products there is no safety concern.
 I can flat-out say that.
 The reason is the lactic acid bacteria that carry out the fermentation are the world’s best killers of other bacterica,” – San Francisco Gate, June 2009.

 Whichever method you choose is up to you.
 But do take the time to read about how easy fermenting your own food can be to help improve your health and if you have a question or comment leave it below or write us.